jolivain/trusted-firmware-a/docs/components/realm-management-extension.rst

 Build TF-A with RME as well as SPM enabled.

-Use sp_layout.json previously generated in tf-a-test build.
+Use sp_layout.json previously generated in tf-a-tests **build/fvp/debug** directory.

 .. code:: shell